SaitYusuf/cbse-learning/README.md

 - Quizzes after every section covering the important parts to increase retention.
 - Section scoring and which aggregates into chapter scoring based on quiz performance.

-The plan was to develop this for all subjects within the CBSE syllabus.

-However, I lost interest in developing anything within the traditional schooling system.

 You can access the apk [here](app/release/app-release.apk).